allenai/PeerRead/data/nips_2013-2017/README.md

 done
 ```

-In order to also parse the PDF files, run the following code:
+In order to also parse the PDF files into plain text, run the following code:

 ```shell
 #!/usr/bin/env bash